kgupta15/psl-examples/README.md

-# psl-model
+# psl-examples
-Probabilistic Soft Logic based models for given data
+Probabilistic Soft Logic based examples models for given data

 ### How to run a PSL based Model